D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q55:

-An organization is in the process of migrating its reources iniot Azure from on-premise.
+An organization is in the process of migrating its reources in Azure from on-premise.
 You plan to use AzCopy to migrate Blob Storage blobs.
 Company policy forbids using SAS tokens.